This post may contain affiliate links. Please see our disclosure policy.

 Making relish is similar to canning pickles, but relish is generally finely diced and contains add-ins like onions.
 The added vinegar makes all the ingredients safe for water bath canning.
 It’s essential to add vinegar in the correct ratio, so I recommend using a tested recipe to be safe.

 I love homemade relish for almost anything we make on the grill.
-Sweet pickle relish is excellent on summertime hotdogs, while apple relish is one of my fall favorites for brats.
+Sweet pickle relish is excellent on summertime hotdogs, while apple relish is one I reach for in the fall with brats.

 As relish recipes call for a wide range of produce, they’re often helpful for preserving a mix of garden leftovers.
 For example, classic chow chow (a southern relish recipe) was frequently used as the last batch of canning a family did each summer.
 It’s a great way to use up all the green tomatoes you need to pull before your first frost.
 Relish can even be used to preserve tricky veggies like zucchini.